Sravani-Seri/real-time-recommendation/README.md

 ### 3.5 Caching Layer

-To improve response time, frequently requested results are cached using:
+To improve response time, frequently requested results are cached using Redis

-Redis

 **Why caching is critical:**
 It reduces repeated model computations and supports millions of concurrent users.